 EMERGENCY’s approach to healthcare goes beyond just treatment.

-EMERGENCY’s presence in Afghanistan has enabled it to gain an understanding of needs of local populations and often, following specific requests made by local authorities, EMERGENCY’s activities in Afghanistan have widened.
-The needs of local people led EMERGENCY to work also in areas that are not strictly connected to war surgery.
-There has been, among other things, a project for the prevention of leishmaniasis (an infectious disease), another to renovate a school in Anabah, a renovation project for the Mirbachakot public gardens, and a social support programme for widows in the Panjshir Valley.
+EMERGENCY’s presence in Afghanistan has enabled us to gain an understanding of the needs of local populations and, following specific requests made by local authorities, the scope of our activities in Afghanistan has gradually widened.
+The needs of local people led EMERGENCY to work in areas that are not confined only to war surgery.
+We have, for example, overseen a variety of projects, including: the prevention of leishmaniasis (an infectious disease); renovation of a school in Anabah; renovation of the Mirbachakot public gardens; and a social support program for widows in the Panjshir Valley.

-Locations: Anabah, Abdara, Dara, Darband, Dasht-e-Rewat, Khinch, Paryan, Gulbahar, Kapisa, Koklamy, Oraty, Changaram, Anjuman, Sangi Khan, Shutul, Said Khil, Poli Sayad, Mirbachakot, Maydan Shahr, Ghazni, Chark, Gardez, Pul-I-Alam, Grishk, Garmsir, Musa Qala, Marjia, Urmuz, Tagab, Andar, Sheikhabad, Hesarak, Ghorband, Barakibarak, Shoraki.
+Locations: Anabah, Abdara, Dara, Darband, Dasht-e-Rewat, Khinch, Paryan, Gulbahar, Kabul, Kapisa, Koklamy, Oraty, Changaram, Anjuman, Sangi Khan, Shutul, Said Khil, Poli Sayad, Mirbachakot, Maydan Shahr, Mehterlam, Ghazni, Chark, Gardez, Pul-e-Alam, Grishk, Garmsir, Musa Qala, Marjia, Urmuz, Tagab, Andar, Sheikhabad, Hesarak, Ghorband, Barakibarak, Sangin, Shoraki

 Duab Prison: 694 patients examined and treated from 2001 to 2003.

 Shebergan Prison: 13,338 patients examined and treated from May 2002 to June 2004.